curiousoffice/playbook/methodologies/index.md

 Team, client and stake holders are happy.

 ### Integration
-Everybody is involved in the project.
+Team and client are involved in the project.

 # Workflow